phalcon/documentation/docs/tutorial-vokuro.md

 );
 ```

-The above code gets the user with id `7` and then gets all the successful logins from the relevant table for that user.
+The above code gets the user with ID `7` and then gets all the successful logins from the relevant table for that user.

 Using relationships we can let Phalcon do all the heavy lifting for us.
 So the code above becomes: